osilander/genomics-tutorial/ngs-tools/index.rst

    And One More Thing
    Throughout this lab course, *google is your friend*.
 If you have errors, or if you are not sure how you might do something, or if you forget a command, google it!

+   Thus, **Step One** as you begin the lab is: Approach the command line with confidence and in a calm manner, assured that whatever goes wrong, you can google your way out of it.

    `It's <https://codeahoy.com/2016/04/30/do-experienced-programmers-use-google-frequently/>`_

    `what <https://www.reddit.com/r/programming/comments/3bwo68/how_much_does_an_experienced_programmer_use_google/>`_